The Employment Law Review: Denmark

 A foreign employer can hire employees in Denmark without setting up a business in Denmark, but the employer must be registered with the Danish Business Authority.

-Compared to other European countries, the level of social security payments required from the employer is low (roughly 15,000 Danish kroner per employee per year).
+The level of social security payments required from the employer is low (roughly 15,000 kroner per employee per year), compared with other European countries.

-In general, the law permits that three types of restrictive covenants are concluded, namely non-compete covenants, covenants for the non-solicitation of customers and other business contacts (non-solicitation of customers), and non-solicitation of employees.
-In the absence of any such clauses, the employer has no substantial protection against the post-employment activities of former employees in Danish law, except for the general protection of trade secrets in the Trade Secrets Act .
+In general, the law permits that two types of restrictive covenants are concluded, namely non-compete covenants and covenants for the non-solicitation of customers and other business contacts.
+In the absence of any such clauses, the employer has no substantial protection against the post-employment activities of former employees in Danish law, except for the general protection of trade secrets in the Trade Secrets Act.

 A Restrictive Covenants Act was adopted with effect from 1 January 2016.
-The Act replaced the radically different rules in the Salaried Employees Act, the Act on Job Clauses and the Contract Act with regard to restrictive covenants agreed on or after 1 January 2016.
-The previous rules still apply to restrictive covenants agreed before 1 January 2016.
+The Act was a significant departure from the previous rules, which still apply to a certain extent to restrictive covenants agreed before 1 January 2016.

 i Working time